zijie-cai/coqui-ai-voice-clone-gui/README.md

-# Audio Processing GUI
+# Coqui AI Voice Clone GUI

-This project is an advanced GUI for audio processing using `tkinter` and `customtkinter`, allowing for:
+This project is a better GUI made for creating your own voice clone and speech generation using `tkinter` and `customtkinter`, allowing for:

-- Text-to-Speech (TTS) generation using Coqui TTS.
+- Text-to-Speech (TTS) generation using Coqui TTS - XTTS-V2.
 - AI-powered text generation using Hugging Face models.
 - Language detection and translation using Google Cloud API.
 - Audio recording and playback with `sounddevice`.